University of La Verne and Claremont Graduate University Partnership

 Approximately three CGU and three ULV doctoral students will be selected as PCED Fellows and will receive a $1,000.
 00 stipend for their semester-long participation.

 About Learning Through Community Service: CS 305

-CS 305 courses have three learning outcomes:
+CS 305 courses five learning outcomes

 - Describe and analyze the social issues relevant to the community organization

 - Identify issues of power and privilege as related to self and the homeless